Alert-based event archiver with Cloud Monitoring and Pub/Sub

 - Webhook notification channel that points to a Cloud Function

-- Cloud Pub/Sub topic, which durably records the alert incident relaying it to the Archiver function
+- Pub/Sub topic, which durably records the alert incident relaying it to the Archiver function

-- Archiver function, which uses streaming pull with Cloud Pub/Sub and streaming write to Cloud Storage to efficiently batch and move event data from Cloud Pub/Sub to Cloud Storage.
+- Archiver function, which uses streaming pull with Pub/Sub and streaming write to Cloud Storage to efficiently batch and move event data from Pub/Sub to Cloud Storage.

 Before you begin

-- Create a GCP project for this tutorial to allow for easier cleanup.
+- Create a Google Cloud project for this tutorial to allow for easier cleanup.

-- Create a new Stackdriver workspace in the GCP project that you created above.
+- Create a new workspace in the Google Cloud project that you created above.

 Enable Cloud Functions: